jfet97/tc39-proposal-object-gather/README.md

 ```
 Here we are creating and destroying in a short time an object, __copying__ each value two times: from the parameters to the object, then from the object to `this`.

-## How could my syntax be transpiled?
+## How could the syntax be transpiled?
 For the sake of argument we can assert that Babel could not follow a DRY approach transpiling our code, giving priority to a faster and less memory needy solution.
 Probably the solutions tagged with _annoying identifiers repetitions_ are the best:

 ### Normal object gather